On the lack of colimits in various categories arising in pointfree topology and algebraic logic: Abstract

 \section{Abstract}

-We prove that various categories of BAOs (boolean algebras with an operator) with stable morphisms between them are not cocomplete, and that neither are the category of Heyting algebras with bounded lattice morphisms, its full subcategory consisting of frames, and the category of frames with Heyting morphisms.
-As a consequence, none of these categories is equivalent to a prevariety of algebras, let alone a variety.
-In particular, we obtain that the category of McKinsey-Tarski algebras is not equivalent to a variety, thus answering a question by Peter Jipsen in the negative.
+We prove that the category of McKinsey-Tarski algebras is not equivalent to a variety of algebras, thus answering a question of Peter Jipsen in the negative.
+More generally, we show that various categories of BAOs (boolean algebras with an operator), Heyting algebras, and frames with appropriate morphisms between them are not cocomplete.
+As a consequence, none of these categories is equivalent to a prevariety, let alone a variety.